top of page

 Allergy

-If something blocks the nasopharynx—the area at the back of your nose—it might also block the eustachian tube that connects to the middle ear.
+If something blocks the nasopharynx, like a tumour or enlarger adenoids, it might also block the eustachian tube.
 This prevents air from flowing in, creating a pressure imbalance in the middle ear.
-Fluid can then accumulate there, providing a breeding ground for bacteria and leading to a middle ear infection called Otitis Media.
+Due to this, fluid can accumulate in the middle ear, providing a breeding ground for bacteria and leading to otitis media.

 Smoking

 Smoking or being around smoke can irritate the lining of your nose, throat, and even the tube that connects your ear to your nose.
-This irritation can block the tube, messing up the pressure in your middle ear.
-When that happens, fluid can get trapped in your ear, creating a breeding ground for bacteria and leading to an infection called Otitis Media.
+This irritation can block the tube, creating a negative pressure in your middle ear.

 • Ear pain